dcpete/withings_server/README.md

 Access the server at https://`WITHINGS_HOSTNAME`/`WITHINGS_CONTEXT_ROOT`.
 For the example service definition above, this would be https://foo.cssm.iastate.edu/withings since the default `WITHINGS_CONTEXT_ROOT` of "withings" was used.

+Setting up an experiment on the server

-You will be prompted to authenticate with Withings (if you are not currently in a session) and then you will be prompted to authorize the application to manage your devices.
+You will be prompted to authenticate Withings through the phone app (if you are not currently in a session) and then you will be prompted to authorize the application to manage your devices.
 Grant access, and you should be redirected to the experiments page.

-Start an experiment by setting the date and click "Run Experiment."
-The experiment will begin immediately and run until the specified end date.
+On the experiment page, start an experiment by setting the date and click “Run Experiment.”
+The experiment will begin and run until the specified time range.
+Note that extended experiments (>24 hours at a default rate of 25 Hz) are likely to drain the battery and therefore, not finish.
+Thus, it is recommended to keep the experiment at a maximum of 24 hours.

 When an experiment is completed, click on Fetch Data.
 Once fetched, a link to the file will be provided for download.
+The waiting time before data is made available for download is currently unknown but estimated to be between (immediately- 24 hours).

+Download and save the data locally

+Start a new experiment.